jacksonhenry3/Golf/permutations/Instructions.md

 Scores:
 par 197 chars - Nico

-Print all the permutations of the lists '1', '12', '123', '1234', and '12345', with each permutation on its own line.
+Print all the permutations of the lists '1', '12', '123', '1234', and '12345' in ascending order, with each permutation on its own line.
 Output should look as follows:

 1
 12